duarteocarmo/duarteocarmo.com/content/posts/11-open-source-contribution.markdown

 </center>
 <br/>

-I was instantly called out by one of the main contributors, asking if I would consider contributing to the project and openning a [pull request](https://help.github.com/en/articles/about-pull-requests) (PR).
+I was instantly called out by one of the main contributors, asking if I would consider contributing to the project and opening a [pull request](https://help.github.com/en/articles/about-pull-requests) (PR).

 And so my open source contribution journey began.

 ### Contributing

 So my mission was to add a piece to the [documentation](https://jupyterlab.readthedocs.io/en/latest/#) of the project that explained how users can create a presentation from a jupyter notebook.
-I'm not going to go through all of the details of the process but I want to give a general overiew.
+I'm not going to go through all of the details of the process but I want to give a general overview.

 The first step was to follow a couple of tutorials (for example [this](https://opensource.guide/how-to-contribute/) good one) on how I could create this "PR".